Wandalen/willbe/doc/tutorial/Criteria.md

 #### Add the reflectors:

+We will call our criterion: `copyAll`.
+Where, if it equals 0, only one file will be copied, and if it equals 1 both files will be copied.
 Let´s create now the two reflectors:

-  - the first one copies only one file, and the criterion `copyAll` is equal to 0..
+  - the first one copies only one file, and the criterion `copyAll` is equal to 0.

   - the second one copies two files, and the criterion `copyAll` is equal to 1.